Slevinski/slevinski.github.io/series/dms-plan/entries/data-management-and-sharing-plan/handout.md

 - what repository constraints are likely to matter
 - where labor and responsibility will fall

-Steve can help teams do more than discuss those questions.
-He can help carry the work through.
+The point is to do more than discuss those questions and actually carry the work through.

 ## Timing and project pressure